 The applicants in Tongoane also acquired registered title to their land prior to 1913.
 The different communities administered the land in accordance with indigenous law.
 They challenged the provisions of CLARA on the grounds that the statutory traditional councils constituted an unjustified intrusion or distortion of the indigenous law practised by their communities.

 Another example is the Xhalanga district in the Eastern Cape.
-There people exercised individual grazing rights and also democratically elected their leaders.
+Their people exercised individual grazing rights and also democratically elected their leaders.

 When one then looks at the reason why the 1913 Land Act was passed it is necessary to delve beyond the mere racism in its passing.
 Economics underlay the racism.
 The successful and productive use of their land by people like Mr Sonjica and communities like the Tongoane applicants presented a dual threat: they presented real competition to white farmers, on the one hand.
 On the other, the productive use of their land meant that the supply of cheap black labour to the mining industry was also threatened.
 If people could make a proper living on the land they owned why would they want to go and work on the mines if the wages there did not match what they could produce themselves?
 Farms owned and farmed by blacks who were owners of the land presented a threat to white farmers and the supply of cheap labour to the mines.
 That threat was removed by the 1913 Land Act.
 The rest is the sad history of South Africa in the twentieth century.